 The PlayStation Network seems to make everything harder than it should be, with several stipulations in place that need to be followed.
-If your credit card won't work on PlayStation Network, start with entering your billing information on PS5 or PS4.
+If your credit card won't work on PlayStation Network, start with re-entering your billing information on PS5 or PS4.

 To begin, make sure the credit card you're using is either Visa, MasterCard, Discover, American Express, or debit cards with an official Visa or MasterCard logo.
 These are the only ones accepted on the PlayStation Store, so it's a necessary step if you want to buy any of the best PS5 games available through a credit card.